RohanCyberOps/RustWeatherApp/README.md

 |                                         |                                         |

 <sup>\*Rendering and colors are influenced by the terminal used and its theme and font.<br>
-E.g., the first of the above screenshots show wthrr in nvim(toggleterm) using kitty as terminal with a Dracula theme and JetBrainsMono Nerd font.
-The last screenshot shows wthrr in Yakuake/Konsole, also with a Dracula color scheme.</sup>
+E.g., the first of the above screenshots show RustWeatherApp in nvim(toggleterm) using kitty as terminal with a Dracula theme and JetBrainsMono Nerd font.
+The last screenshot shows RustWeatherApp in Yakuake/Konsole, also with a Dracula color scheme.</sup>

 ## Config

-The address, units and default forecast can be saved as default values in wthrr's config file by adding the `-s` flag to a run.
-This will save the config in `wthrr.ron`.
+The address, units and default forecast can be saved as default values in RustWeatherApp's config file by adding the `-s` flag to a run.
+This will save the config in `RustWeatherApp.ron`.

 **Platform locations:**<br>
 Lin: `~/.config/weathercrab/`<br>